kkrt-labs/zkvm-benchmarks/README.md

 This repo is inspired by grandchildrice ZK-VMs benchmarks, based on a16z ZK-VM benchmarks. grandchildrice benchmarks focuses on ZK-VMs capable of executing Rust programs (Jolt, Nexus, OpenVM, Pico, RiscZero, SP1, ZKM), aiming at fairness in conditions on powerful machines.
 The current repo extend these to ZK-VMs targeting zkDSLs, namely CairoM, Noir ProveKit and Miden.

-The goal of the current benchmarks is to compare ZK-VM in a context of client-side proving on accessible devices, read laptop and mobile devices.
-The on chain verification is discarded and proof size is less of importance.
+The goal of the current benchmarks is to compare ZK-VM in a context of client-side proving on consumer devices: laptop and mobile.
+The on-chain verification is discarded and proof size is less important.

 As the language used to define programs might not exactly have the same features, an *applicative* approach has been taken: the benchmarked program is the most optimized version for a given zkDSL/ZK-VM.
 For example, the fibonacci program will use the native field of the ZK-VM when doable.

-Benchmark state (prev. current status)
+## Benchmark state
 |ZK-VM|Fibonacci|
 |-|-|
 |Cairo M | ✅ |